Tearth/Inanis/README.md

  - `SyzygyProbeDepth` *(default: 6)* - minimal depth at which the tablebase probe should be executed
  - `Ponder` *(default: false)* - allows the engine to think during the opponent's time
  - `Crash Files` *(default: false)* - when enabled, saves crash messages in the ./crash directory
+ - `Search Noise` *(default: false)* - when enabled, a small random noise is added to make search different every time
+ - `Soft Nodes` *(default: false)* - when enabled, nodes limit is enforced only after search iteration is done instead of aborting it in the middle

 ## How to build
 By default, calling `cargo build` or `cargo build --release` will build the engine without support for Syzygy tablebases (but still fully functional).
 To include it, please add `--features syzygy,bindgen` and make sure you have installed [clang](https://clang.llvm.org/) when working on Windows (MSVC doesn't support some C11 elements, so can't be used).

 ## Algorithms
  - **Board representation**: bitboards (a hybrid of make/undo scheme and storing data on stacks)
- - **Move generator**: staged (hash move, captures, quiet moves), magic bitboards, precalculated arrays for knight and king
+ - **Move generator**: staged (captures, quiet moves), magic bitboards, precalculated arrays for knight and king
- - **Move ordering**: hash move, good captures (SEE with support for x-ray attacks), killer table, special moves, history table, bad captures
+ - **Move ordering**: hash move, good captures (SEE with support for x-ray attacks), killers, countermoves, castling and promotions, butterfly history, bad captures
  - **Search**: negamax, alpha-beta pruning, quiescence search, aspiration windows, null-move pruning, static null move pruning, razoring, late move reduction, late move pruning, lazy SMP, internal iterative reductions, check extensions
  - **Cache**: transposition table, pawn hashtable, history heuristic, killer heuristic, countermove heuristic
- - **Evaluation**: material, piece-square tables, pawn structure, mobility, king safety
+ - **Evaluation**: material, piece-square tables, pawn structure, pawn threats, mobility, king safety, tempo

 ## Tuner
 Inanis has a built-in tuner, which allows for optimizing all evaluation parameters using a well-known [Texel's tuning method](https://www.chessprogramming.org/Texel%27s_Tuning_Method).
 As an output, there are Rust source files generated in a way that allows them to be directly pasted into the engine's source code.